trkai/Custom-Rom-Builder-For-Samsung-Galaxy-A11-M11/README.md

-# Custom Rom Builder For Samsung Galaxy A01/M01
+# Custom Rom Builder For Samsung Galaxy A11/M11

 <br>⚬ This tool can create full flashble zip with any gsi</br>
 ⚬ This tool support both arm32 and arm64
+⚬ Arm64 still not supported

 # If you want to build arm32 custom rom
 <br>⚬ You MUST use PHH based GSI above android 12</br>
 ⚬ You can use GSIs Upto 3GB due limitaion of

-# If you want to build arm64 custom rom,
+# If you want to build arm64 custom rom, (Still not Possible)

 <br>⚬ You MUST use PHH based GSIs above android 10</br>
 <br>⚬ You can use Erfan/Nippon GSIs android 10/11/12 only</br>